mrbarge/hugo-site/content/posts/failed-game-dev-2/index.md

 And yeah, it still pretty much sucked.

-{{< figure src="images/snake1-1.png" link="images/snake1-1.png" >}}
-{{< figure src="images/snake1-2.png" link="images/snake1-1.png" >}}
+{{< carousel name="snake1-carousel" items="1" height="500" unit="px" duration="7000" >}}
-{{< figure src="images/snake1-4.png" link="images/snake1-1.png" caption="Snake Stone in action">}}

-There was a _Snake Stone 2_ planned, but I only managed to write the introduction sequence and the first "A, B, C" question.
+There was also a _Snake Stone 2_ planned, but I only managed to write the introduction sequence and the first "A, B, C" question:

+{{< carousel name="snake2-carousel" items="1" height="500" unit="px" duration="7000" >}}

 I think once I got to that point, I realized that it was about time I invested my efforts in something other than giving a piece of crap a new coat of paint.. like, playing _Duke Nukem 3D_ for instance.

 Yeah.

 That'd do just fine.

-{{< figure src="images/snake2-1.png" link="images/snake2-1.png" caption="I remain very proud of this cinematic shot of an anonymous man holding a cigarette over an ash tray." >}}
-{{< figure src="images/snake2-2.png" link="images/snake2-2.png" caption="One day I shall auction off the code to Snake Stone 2 and make millions." >}}

 And on that note, this two-part epic on 90s teenage nerddom draws to a close.